DanielAdek/daniel-portfolio/README.md

 ## Notes

--   Always run `npm install` after pulling new changes
--   Feel free to use it as your own portfolio
+-   If you choose to use my portfolio as your's, you must edit the projects page.
+Do not use my projects as your achievements